intershop/intershop-pwa/docs/guides/continuous-integration.md

 Have a look into `e2e/test-universal.sh` to see how we are doing that.

 ## Static Code Analysis

-SCA tools help improve the code quality to improve maintainability and therefore reduce technical debt.
+SCA tools help to improve code quality, which leads to better maintainability and thus to a reduction of technical debts.

 Intershop uses `tslint` for static code analysis.
 Run the linting process on the CI with `"npm run lint".`